Thenlie/mdnman/lib/html/attributes/rel/preload/index.md

 This makes it much more likely that the font will be available for the page render, cutting down on FOUT (flash of unstyled text).

 This doesn't have to be limited to images, or even files of the same type — think big!
-You could perhaps preload and display a simple SVG diagram if the user is on a narrow screen where bandwidth and CPU is potentially more limited, or preload a complex chunk of JavaScript then use it to render an interactive 3D model if the user's resources are more plentiful.
+You could perhaps preload and display a simplified SVG diagram if the user is on a narrow screen where bandwidth and CPU is potentially more limited, or preload a complex chunk of JavaScript then use it to render an interactive 3D model if the user's resources are more plentiful.

 ## Scripting and preloads

 > [!NOTE]
-> Use [`<link rel="modulepreload">`](/en-US/docs/Web/HTML/Attributes/rel/modulepreload) instead if you are working with [JavaScript modules](/en-US/docs/Web/JavaScript/Guide/Modules).
+> Use [`<link rel="modulepreload">`](/en-US/docs/Web/HTML/Reference/Attributes/rel/modulepreload) instead if you are working with [JavaScript modules](/en-US/docs/Web/JavaScript/Guide/Modules).

 Another nice thing about these preloads is that you can execute them with script.
 For example, here we create a {{domxref("HTMLLinkElement")}} instance, then attach it to the DOM: